monking/Vim-Primer/README.md

     terminal
   - `control+w =` gives equal space to all your windows
   - `control+w x` switches the current window with the next window

+### surround plugin

+I use the [Surround](http://github.com/tpope/vim-surround) plugin constantly.
+The [README](http://github.com/tpope/vim-surround) there is very useful.
+One point that I will emphasize, though I seldom use it, except when starting a new HTML file, is inserting surrounds while in Insert Mode by using `control+s<div class="nice">` or `control+s control+s<html>`.
+Once for surrounding inline, and twice for surrounding in a block.